jdwerst91/R_workshop_series/README.md

 Before attending the workshops, participants must install the following software:
 1. [R](https://cran.rstudio.com/) - The R programming language.
 2. [RStudio](https://posit.co/download/rstudio-desktop/) - The integrated development environment for R.
-3. [GitHub Desktop](https://desktop.github.com/) - A graphical interface for managing Git and GitHub repositories.
+Optionally: [GitHub Desktop](https://desktop.github.com/) - A graphical interface for managing Git and GitHub repositories.

 ## Course Materials
 All workshop lesson plans, slides, and supplemental materials are available in the `Presentation_files` folder of this repository.

 ---

-For further assistance or questions, please reach out to Matt Steele or Jeff Werst via the links provided above.
+For further assistance or questions, please reach out to Yiheng Wu or Jeff Werst via the links provided above.